fonger900/dotfiles/README.md

 All configurations use the **Catppuccin Mocha** color scheme for consistency:

-- Terminal: Wezterm with Catppuccin Mocha
+- Terminal: Ghostty & Wezterm with Catppuccin Mocha
 - Tmux: Catppuccin status bar
 - Shell: Starship prompt
 - Editor: Neovim with Catppuccin theme